SwetamSinha/double-pendulum/README.md

 Double Pendulum
 ==============

-Simulation of Double Pendulum implemented in Java using Swing.
+Simulation of Double Pendulum implemented in Java using Java Swing.